finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > String putViewDesignToSql(convertToViewData)

-[EXPERIMENTAL] PutViewDesignToSql: Generates view creation sql from a structured view creation design
+[EXPERIMENTAL] PutViewDesignToSql: Makes view creation sql from a view-design

-Converts a ConvertToView specification into SQL that creates a view
+Converts a ConvertToView specification into SQL that creates a view  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example